-15.11 Nursing Ceremonies
+15.9 CSON Nursing Events & Ceremonies

 The Craigmiles School of Nursing has carefully and strategically placed professional events and ceremonies throughout the nursing program.
-Professional events serve as opportunities to foster professional growth and development of the nursing students.
+Professional events serve as opportunities to foster professional growth and development of nursing students.
 While the Pinning Ceremonies showcase the School of Nursing with its faculty, staff, and students, the ceremonies are considered very sacred events, where students are dedicated and committed to the Lord, as they further prepare for ministry and service.